Media portrayal of lesbians: Literature

 During the 1950s and 1960s, lesbian pulp fiction was published in the U.S. and the United Kingdom, often under "coded" titles such as Odd Girl Out, The Evil Friendship by Vin Packer and The Beebo Brinker Chronicles by Ann Bannon.
 British school stories also provided a haven for "coded" and sometimes outright lesbian fiction.
 During the 1970s the second wave of feminist-era lesbian novels became more politically oriented.
 Works often carried the explicit ideological messages of separatist feminism and the trend carried over to other lesbian arts.
 Rita Mae Brown's debut 1973 novel Rubyfruit Jungle was a milestone of this period; Patience and Sarah, by Isabel Miller, became a cult favorite.
 By the early 1990s, lesbian culture was being influenced by a younger generation who had not taken part in the "Feminist Sex Wars" and this strongly informed post-feminist queer theory along with the new queer culture.
 Molly Bolt in Rubyfruit Jungle has numerous romantic and sexual relationships with other women, and she confronts the "hypocrisies of both heterosexual and homosexual societies."

 In 1966, Renee LaRoche became the first "openly out Indigenous lesbian" in the detective novel Along the Journey River.

 In 1972, the Berkeley, California lesbian journal Libera published a paper entitled "Heterosexuality in Women: its Causes and Cure".
 Written in deadpan, academic prose, closely paralleling previous psychiatry-journal articles on homosexuality among women, this paper inverted prevailing assumptions about what is normal and deviant or pathological.
 The paper was widely read by lesbian feminists.
 The journal is no longer published, and the article is nearly impossible to find: a Google search on the title typically yields Albert Ellis's book Homosexuality: its Causes and Cure, which was published before 1972, and before the American Psychiatric Association decided that homosexuality was no longer a mental disorder.

 Happy Endings Are All Alike, in 1978, became the first novel with a "clearly lesbian main character," named Jaret Taylor who comes out in the book's first line.

-Andrea Gibson, who gained fame in 2006 for their performances in multiple poetry slams, is a queer activist poet, who is open about their sexual identity and writes often about their challenges and experiences as a queer person in their poems.
+Andrea Gibson, who gained fame in 2006 for their performances in multiple poetry slams, was a queer activist poet, who was open about their sexual identity and wrote often about their challenges and experiences as a queer person in their poems.